mjd507/mjd507.github.io/source/_posts/Kubernetes.md

 - Scheduler = Ensures pods placement
 - etcd = kubernetes backing store (etcd holds the current status of any K8s component)

-worker nodes: which your applications are running
+worker nodes: where your applications are running

 ## Main Components